postapl/postapl/docs/writing-a-plugin.md

 ### PluginTools
 The [`pluginTools`] module has functions to help you navigate the AST or perform condition checks:

-* `getNodePath(node)` - given an AST node, get the JSON path that would lead you to that object.
-The path is in the form of `import.0.name` which contains property names and array index numbers.

-  - node - the AST node to find the path to

-  NOTE: Each call to getNodePath walks the tree from parent to parent to calculate the path.
-Store the path in a variable if you need to access it multiple times.

 * `pathStartsWith(path, searchString)` - given a JSON path, check if it starts with a string.
   - path - JSON path for the AST node